UPDATE: A Legal Research Guide to Pakistan

 Drafting ordinances and bills is a major function and responsibility of the Law and Justice Division, which is looked after by the Drafting Wing.
 The other major function and responsibility of the Division is to be in charge of all litigation on behalf of the Government of Pakistan.
 The Law and Justice Division is also involved in the appointment of Law Officers, including Attorney General, Deputy Attorney General and Standing Counsel.
 It also approves the appointment of legal advisers, with the assistance of a committee comprised of the Attorney General, the Law and Justice Minister and the Law and Justice Secretary.

 The Federal Judicial Academy was set up by the Law and Justice Ministry in September, 1988 for the adequate training of Judges, Government law officers, police officers and doctors dealing with medical legal cases.

-There is a Supreme Court in Pakistan and a High Court in each province, and other courts exercising civil and criminal jurisdiction.
+There is a Supreme Court the principle seat is in the capital of the Country Islamabad, and each province has a registry, a High Court in each province, and other courts exercising civil and criminal jurisdiction.
 The Supreme Court and High Courts were established under the Constitution, and other Courts have been established by or under the Acts of Parliament or Acts of Provincial Assemblies.